Elshaabany/LeetCode/README.md

 # LeetCode
-Repository for my solving of LeetCode problems
+Repository for my solution of LeetCode problems